IBM-Cloud/ppc-aas-go-client/README.md

-# stratos-go-client
+# ppcaas-go-client
-Go SDK for interacting with Stratos
+Go SDK for interacting with Stratos for Power (Power Private Cloud aaS)